Level dynamics and avoided level crossings in driven disordered quantum dots: Introduction

 A further striking feature in the course of parametric evolution of disordered systems is the formation of the avoided level crossings.
-In the seminal work of Wigner\cite{AvCrossOriginal}, it was argued that the levels of $H(\lambda)$ without any particular symmetries may reach close to each other at some $\lambda_0$ value but finally avoid true crossing points.
+In the seminal work of Wigner~\cite{AvCrossOriginal}, it was argued that the levels of $H(\lambda)$ without any particular symmetries may reach close to each other at some $\lambda_0$ value but finally avoid true crossing points.
 Apart from providing an ideal testbed to study the degree of emerging chaos in the classical counterparts of quantum systems~\cite{ChaosChem1,ChaosChem2,ChaosChem3,NonIntAvcross,ChaosLZDiracdeltaRegularpart}, avoided level crossings have a dramatic impact on the conditions of adiabatic time evolution in driven disordered systems.
 Following the common approximate expression around the closest approach of $\lambda_0$,

 even for slowly varying $\lambda=\lambda(t)$ driving protocols adiabaticity can be violated via Landau-Zener (LZ) transitions with probability $\exp(-\frac{\pi}{2}\frac{\Delta^2}{\gamma\dot\lambda})$~\cite{LZ1,LZ2} with $\Delta$ and $\gamma$ being the smallest level distance (gap) and asymptotic slope, respectively.
-While pioneering studies on the LZ parameter statistics and their impact on non-equilibrium dynamics in random matrix ensembles were provided by Wilkinson in Refs.~\onlinecite{WilkAvCrossStat,WilkSingSpectrum}, their strong connection to classical diffusion processes and energy dissipation was established in Refs.~\onlinecite{WilkDiffDissLZ,LZDiffusion,LZResponse,Grabarits1,Grabarits2,Grabarits3}.
+While pioneering studies on the LZ parameter statistics and their impact on non-equilibrium dynamics in random matrix ensembles were provided by Wilkinson in Refs.~\cite{WilkAvCrossStat,WilkSingSpectrum}, their strong connection to classical diffusion processes and energy dissipation was established in Refs.~\cite{WilkDiffDissLZ,LZDiffusion,LZResponse,Grabarits1,Grabarits2,Grabarits3}.

 The role of the avoided level crossings were studied in further exciting phenomena such as dynamical tunneling~\cite{ChaosTunnelLZ1,ChaosTunnelLZ2,DrivenTunnel3,ResonanceLZ}, relations to the famous Lyapunov exponents~\cite{LyapunovChaos} or transitions from regular to chaotic regimes in classical systems~\cite{TransChaos1,TransChaos2}.
 Similarly to level response investigations, LZ parameter statistics were compared to the RMT results in quantum billiards, kicked tops~\cite{OpenBilliardLZ1,OpenBilliardLZ2,AfrciaBilliard,AvCrossStatKickedTopAfricaBiliards,LZDelta_KickedTop} and in disordered systems with Rashba and spin-forbit interactions~\cite{LSAvCross,RashbAvCross}.